Moving to Canada

 The cost of living in Canada varies significantly across regions:

-The Canadian housing market offers various options:
+The Canadian housing market offers various rental platforms:

 Adapting to life in Canada involves understanding the local culture: